SLT-World/SLBr/README.md

 [**CEFSharp**](https://github.com/cefsharp/CefSharp) is well supported and has a large community, it's been around much longer than the Microsoft WebView2 and CEFSharp is more easy for my standard.

-**Where is the source code?**

-I haven't uploaded it and I'm still thinking if it's worth making the code public.

 **Does SLBr send browsing habits to companies or tracks activities**

 No, I have no idea how to do that.